xsdenied1/NYPD_Crimes_Analysis/README.md

 ## Analysis Overview

 The analysis is structured into five key sections, each aimed at answering important questions about the nature and trends of crime in New York City:

+### 1. Composition of crimes

+* The total number of reported crimes in the dataset.
+* Breakdown reported crimes among felony, misdemeanor, and violation.
+* The top-10 most reported crimes among felonies.

+### 2. Temporal trends in crime

+* Total number of all reported crimes per year
+* Total number of all reported crimes per month

+### 3. Focus on major felonies

+* Reporting the number of these crimes over time by felony type

+### 4. Major felonies by hour of day

+- Breakdown of major felonies by hour of the day
+- Normalized hourly trend of major felonies for easier comparison

+### 5. Spatial analysis

+- Where in New York City are these crimes taking place?
+- A density map is used to visualize the geographic concentration of each major felony.